Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If the paths of TSS gff files are assigned here, this function will use the TSS information to detect sORF.
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
-                            If --tss_folder is provided, please assign the utr length for comparing TSS with sORF.
+                            If --tss_files is provided, please assign the utr length for comparing TSS with sORF.
 The default number is 300.
       --min_length MIN_LENGTH, -lm MIN_LENGTH